Between now and March I will be recording the final guitar melodies and solos for what's left of my album tracks.

 What an excellent way to begin November; On Friday 4th I caught a Bumblefoot show in Wakefield, W.Yorkshire!

-Ron is mutual friends with an outstanding singer friend of mine, so after his show we had a good talk about music, well being and of course, the guitar!
+Ron is mutual friends with an outstanding singer friend of mine, so after his show we had a good talk about music and of course, the guitar!
 He even let me play his Vigier and it was sooo heavy!
-His solo material is excellent, I especially loved 'I can't play the blues' and 'Guitars Suck'; when playing his double neck guitar, it seemed effortless and insatiably musical.
+His solo material is excellent, I especially loved 'I can't play the blues' and 'Guitars Suck'; when playing his double neck guitar, it seemed so effortless.
 Ron is not only a highly accomplished guitar player, but he's also an incredibly humble human being.
 He even had kind and encouraging words to say about my own instrumental guitar music.
 Thanks Ron!

 As a composer/producer I always enjoy approaching Music Creation from different perspectives.